saumya/charaka/README.md

 An application to use the API from another server and show UI here.

 ### wip

+ - UI for reporting
+ - UI for Patient facing APP
- - Developing UI for different Admin tasks
+ - UI for Doctor facing App
- - Integrating with API
+ - UX improvements

- - Done
+ #### Done
   - UI CRUD Groups
   - UI CRUD Doctors
- - Next todo
   - UI CRUD Patient
   - UI CRUD Schedule